-Stator installation involves heating the motor housing.
-This process must be done quickly.
-Therefore it is recommended these steps be performed by two people to promote efficient installation of the stator.
+Stator installation involves heating the upper motor housing and the application of insulating paint to the stator O.D.
+Both processes must be done quickly and at approximately the same time to allow the stator to slide into the motor housing before the paint dries or the housing cools.
+Therefore it is recommended that these steps be performed by two people to promote efficient installation of the stator.

 Clean all O-ring surfaces, completely removing any material.
 Inspect the sealing surfaces for burrs, nicks and pits which could cause a poor seal, and replace defective parts as required.

-Thoroughly clean the inside of the motor housings (19 and 24) with fresh solvent.
+Thoroughly clean the inside of the motor housings (13 and 37) with fresh solvent.
 The interior must be dry and free of dirt or lint.